-I dropped out of University and had a difficult time coping with life after dropping out.
-But I have no regrets at all.
-If you dropped out of University and you have regrets, I’m here to help you deal with your regrets once and for all.
+I dropped out of college and had a difficult time coping with life after dropping out but I have no regrets at all.
+If you dropped out of college and you have regrets, I’m here to help you deal with your regrets once and for all.

 You’ll be surprised that dropping out of college shouldn’t be a regret at all.
 In my case, if I were to go back to 2017, I would still drop out because it greatly improved my life even though it didn’t seem so at that time.

 Read my full story about how I dropped out of college to get the full scope of how hard life became for me after I dropped out.
 I had every reason to regret my decision but I chose not to regret it.

 Yes, you can choose to regret your decision or not to regret it.
 That is what I’m going to teach you in this article.

 Today, you are on this blog because I chose to leave college and focus on becoming a blogger.
 I eventually went back to college but not because I had regrets; I went back because I found fulfillment in what I was doing.